Diese Seite ist Teil des Projektes

 Quelle/Source: Corel Draw 4, Wikipedia (D)

-Die Flagge bzw.
-Fahne von Äquatorial-Guinea, als Staatsflagge und Marineflagge, mit drei horizontalen Streifen in Grün, Weiß und Rot, mit einem flachen blauen Dreieck am Mast und dem Wappen in der Mitte der Flagge – The flag of Equatorial Guinea, as state flag and naval flag, with three horizontal stripes in green, white and red, with a flat blue triangle at the hoist and the coat of arms in the centre of the flag
+Flagge bzw.
+Fahne von Äquatorial‑Guinea, als Nationalflagge, Staatsflagge und Marineflagge, mit drei horizontalen Streifen in Grün, Weiß und Rot und einem flachen blauen Dreieck am Mast – The flag of Equatorial Guinea, as national flag, state flag and naval flag, with three horizontal stripes in green, white and red and a flat blue triangle at the hoist

 Staats- und Marineflagge